-Follow-up Actions Conduct water quality testing in each affected area and monitor Who is responsible: Director of Engineering & Municipal Operations results.
-(LOWD Boil advisories should be rescinded in a distribution area after it is confirmed that all upstream areas are free of contamination.
-(DEMO), (UM) Refer to Appendix B: Water Notice Samples
+Conduct water quality testing in each affected area and monitor results.
+(LOWD

+Boil advisories should be rescinded in a distribution area after it is confirmed that all upstream areas are free of contamination.
+(DEMO), (UM)

+• Refer to Appendix B: Water Notice Samples